 - working together with us for a ‘no surprises’ environment.

-You must demonstrate that you meet the minimum standards for supply chain security.
+To become an SES partner, you must demonstrate that you meet the minimum standards for supply chain security.
 Your goods must be:

 - securely packaged